remipelhate/distil/README.md

 ### Adding Criteria

 Let's reconsider the example at the top of the docs.
 Imagine we'd want to retrieve all posts from author with ID 1 and sort them in ascending order of the publish_date.
-You can pass along `Distil\Criterion` instances on construction:
+You can pass along Criterion instances on construction:
 ```php
 $criteria = new Distil\Criteria(new Author($authorId), new Sort('publish_date'));
 ```